Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/5/web/management.md

 ### Categories

-Once the package is installed, provided you are logged in, you can visit <your domain>/forum and start defining your category hierarchy using the 'Create category' button (also shown when viewin a category) and 'Manage' view.
+Once the package is installed, provided you are logged in, you can visit <your domain>/forum and start defining your category hierarchy using the 'Create category' button (also shown when viewing a category) and 'Manage' view.
 A category consists of the following properties:

 * **Title:** The name of the category, used for both display and URL slugs.
 * **Description:** A one-line description of the category.
 Displayed in listings and at the top of the category view.